Key Takeaways

 Taping can irritate the skin around your lips and be downright uncomfortable to remove, especially if you’re rocking facial hair.
 As mouth taping becomes more popular, specialty mouth tape brands are producing tape that is friendlier to sensitive skin.

-Popular Mouth Taping Brands:
+Popular Mouth Tape Brands:

 - Dream Recovery